sstelfox/stelfox.net/drafts/merging-duplicate-subnets.md

 1:1 NAT were employed allowing each to communicate with what each side seemed to believe were unique IPs.

-To accomplish this you'll need an EC2 host with a public IP address (an Elastic IP is recommended) in each of the VPCs.
+If you'd like to follow along you'll need two VPCs, each with two EC2 instances to work as the tunnel hosts and likely two more to be test hosts to make use of the tunnels.